Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-The independent behavior of $I_\mathrm{da}$ and $p_\mathrm{da}$ with respect to the oblateness and inclination of a uniform brown dwarf can thus provide constraints to determine both the oblateness and the spatial orientation of the stellar spin axis when measurements of the individual Stokes vector elements $I_\mathrm{da}$, $Q_\mathrm{da}$ and $U_\mathrm{da}$ are available.
-The difference in the top and bottom panels of Fig.\,\ref{fig_map_rho_incl} corresponding to the two clouds demonstrates that the strength of these constraints depend on the properties of the scatterers prevalent in the BD atmosphere.
+This complementary behavior of $I_\mathrm{da}$ and $p_\mathrm{da}$ with respect to the oblateness and inclination of a uniform BD could thus provide constraints { (notwithstanding degeneracies due to variations in cloud properties as considered in Sec.\,\ref{sec_cloud})} to determine both the oblateness and the spatial orientation of the spin axis when measurements of the individual Stokes vector elements $I_\mathrm{da}$, $Q_\mathrm{da}$ and $U_\mathrm{da}$ are available.

 In the following section, we briefly examine the spectral dependence of the disc-averaged photopolarimetric signal on the optical thickness and grain size of atmospheric scatterers.